7XDev/drone-project/doc/project-description.md

   * `index` → Home page with an overview of the project.
   * `prerequisites` → Details on budget, parts, software, and skills needed.
   * `assembly` → Step-by-step assembly instructions.
-  * `programming` → Comprehensive programming guide.
+  * `programming` → Comprehensive programming guide and operation guide.

 ---